adobe/balance-text/README.md

 You may also *manually* trigger it, e.g. if you're dynamically adding text to the DOM:

 ```
-    balanceText.balanceText(elements);    // Balance an array of DOM elements
-    balanceText.balanceText(element);     // Balance a single DOM element
+    balanceText(el);       // Balance a single element
+    balanceText([el, el]); // Balance a list of elements
-    balanceText.balanceText('.my-class'); // Balance based on a query selector
+    balanceText('.el');    // Balance a list of elements based on query selector
 ```

 This will apply the balance-text formatting once.
-If you'd like to re-apply automatically during window resize, you can use `balanceTextAndWatch` instead:
+If you'd like to re-apply automatically during window resize, you can use pass an options parameter instead:

 ```
-    balanceText.balanceTextAndWatch(elements);    // Balance/watch an array of DOM elements
-    balanceText.balanceTextAndWatch(element);     // Balance/watch a single DOM element
-    balanceText.balanceTextAndWatch('.my-class'); // Balance/watch based on a query selector
+    balanceText(el, {watch: true});
 ```

 If you need to manually re-balance all triggered elements, use:

 ```
-    balanceText.applyBalanceText();
+    balanceText.updateWatched();
 ```

 ## jQuery Functionality